Printable Version (pdf)

 So, do you want to add a bit more structure to your page?
 Use a table...

-For this reason it is that more complex code, such as that used to create image maps, or insert tables, frames and forms can appear daunting.
-Trust me.
-It just ain't....but you need to get rid of your suspicions first and have faith in me!
+If you want to learn to hand-code HTML to build a "bespoke" site or page rather than a "templatey" one - I am sorry, but you need to get to grips with tables!
+Now these guys can often appear daunting for the uninitiated - but they really ain't....but you need to get rid of your suspicions first and have faith in me!
 All you need to do is learn to "understand" exactly what each bit of code does (i.e. build a model of it all in your mind) then your problems will be over!
 I will try to guide you through using simple examples upon which you can build even more complex ones as you become more accomplished with "modelling" ideas in your head.

 ...or you can of course just use an HTML editor to do it, but where would the fun be in that?!